layer5io/docs/content/en/cloud/self-hosted/deploy-with-helm.md

 kubectl apply -f install/kubernetes/persistent-volume.yaml
 ```

-**2. Prepare a dedicated namespace and add the chart repo to your helm configuration.**
+##### 2. Prepare a dedicated namespace and add the chart repo to your helm configuration

 ```bash
 kubectl create ns <namespace>
 helm repo add layer5 https://docs.layer5.io/charts
 ```

-**3. Ensure NGINX Ingress Controller is deployed.**
+##### 3. Ensure NGINX Ingress Controller is deployed

+*You may chose to use an alternative ingress controller, but the following instructions assume the use of NGINX Ingress Controller.*

 ```
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.8.2/deploy/static/provider/cloud/deploy.yaml